Bronstein, Gewirtz & Grossman, LLC Alerts Consumers of Hernia Mesh Dangers and Lawsuit - The Yeshiva World

-Attorney Advertising– NEW YORK— Have you or a loved one suffered serious complications after a hernia repair surgery?
+Attorney Advertising– NEW YORK— Did you or a loved one have a Hernia Mesh implant and needed to go back for another revision surgery to correct issues with the initial implant?
+Did you suffer serious complications after a hernia repair surgery?
 Do you believe that the hernia mesh caused your injuries?
 You may be eligible for compensation.

 Over one million hernia repair surgeries are performed each year, many of which use hernia mesh.
 Hernia mesh is a specific mesh medical device, engineered to support and hold organs in place after surgery.
 There are three types of hernia mesh categories: synthetic, composite or biologic.